 Helensburgh & Gareloch Horticultural Society, Registered Scottish Charity No: SC003379, was founded in 1850 and continues to thrive today.

 The Society aims to provide a place where gardeners, of all ages, experienced or beginners, can meet to be informed, encouraged, inspired, entertained and experience the many benefits to be gained from horticulture.
 As a member you can learn more about the practical techniques of gardening, have the chance to visit gardens not always open to the public, and share problems and successes with friendly fellow gardeners.
+As a registered charity our governing constitution is available on request, using the site contact form.

 The Society aims to promote good horticultural practices by: